wikimatze/vimfiles/mappings.md

   - `:w` - write the changes
   - `:e!` - restore the origin file
   - `:bd!` - remove buffer from the buffer list and revert all made changes
-  - `:q!` - force vim to quit and discard all changes to the buffers
+  - `:q!` - force Vim to quit and discard all changes to the buffers

 # Different Stuff
 - `:map` ... over view of all mappings of the current session
 - `:messages` ...  history of all events of the current session
-- `:ascii` ... di splays the ASCII, Hex und Octal representation of the character under the actual cursor
+- `:ascii` ... di splays the ASCII, Hex and Octal representation of the character under the actual cursor
 - `:retab` ... re place all tabs of a file with spaces
 - `:options` ...  opens a new window with all specified options you can set in Vim (even with nice explanations)
-- `:args` ... pri nts a list of all opened files
+- `:args` ... prints a list of all opened files
-- `:saveas <filename>` - save the changes you made on the new textfile
+- `:saveas <filename>` - save the changes you made on the new text file
 - `:history` ...  print the last commands for the command-line
 - `g <C-G>` ...  count the words of a file and gives extensive overview of words and chars
 - `digraphs` ...  will display list of characters that are not on the keyboard (still don't know how to use them)
 - `:redir @a> <CMD> redir END` ... will put the `<CMD>` in the register `a`
 - `v/` is the opposite of `g/` ...
 “I want to match what I want to keep and delete the rest
-- `:history` print the last commands -> usefull when writing a script `:history :-20,` will print the last 20 commands
+- `:history` print the last commands -> useful when writing a script `:history :-20,` will print the last 20 commands